Email Marketing for the Student Journey

 Some simple ways to increase the level of personalisation in your emails include:

-To determine if a certain frequency is effective, look at changes in open rates, click-through rates, conversions and unsubscribes.
-If you notice increases in the first three metrics and a decrease in the last metric, you’ll know you’re on the right path.
+To determine if your frequency is effective, analyse your emails.
+Look for changes in your open and click-through rates, conversions and unsubscribes.
+If you notice increases in the first three metrics and a decrease in the last metric, you’re on the right path.

-An email sent without a test is a wasted opportunity to learn
+An email sent without a test is a wasted opportunity to learn.

+There are so many elements to consider when designing your email marketing strategy.
 At a fundamental level, your strategy should be built around anticipating the needs of your end user and exceeding their expectations.

 We suggest starting simple and building a more complex strategy as you identify your learner’s needs.